cucumber/docs/content/implementations/jvm.md

 ## Installation

-Cucumber-JVM consists of several modules (JARs) that you can download from the [public Maven repo](http://repo1.maven.org/maven2/io/cucumber/).
+Cucumber-JVM consists of several modules (JARs).
+We recommend using a build tool, like [Maven](https://maven.apache.org/) or [Gradle](https://gradle.org/), to manage the dependencies in your project.

-There is no "setup" program for Cucumber-JVM---just JAR files.
+Determining which dependencies to add to your project, depends on the programming language you are using.
+If you are using Java, you may also want to add one of the JARs for [dependency injection](/implementations/jvm/java-di/).

-Determining which JARs to add to your project's `CLASSPATH` depends on the programming language you are using.
-If you are using Java, you may want to add one of the JARs for [dependency injection](/implementations/jvm/java-di/) as well.
+In addition, you may want to use a test framework, like JUnit or TestNg.

 ### Snapshot releases

 If you want to take advantage of functionality that has been committed to the git `master` branch, but hasn't been released to the public maven repo yet, you can use `SNAPSHOT` builds from the [sonatype snapshot repo](https://oss.sonatype.org/content/repositories/snapshots/io/cucumber/).

-Just add the following to your `pom.xml`:
+If you are using Maven, just add the following to your `pom.xml`:

 ```xml
 <repository>